 Can you remember some of the early things you used to do together?

 We always went to Sunday School together.
-During the summer months the whole family went by trail to a cricket club that Dad belong to in the country.
+During the summer months the whole family went by trail to a cricket club that Dad belonged to in the country.
 While the match was on we children would go to play in the fields and woods surrounding the club and would come back with our arms full of wild flowers.
 Mum took a picnic lunch and we would love to play racing and David would like to climb trees and get dirty.

 Did you ever play make believe?
 If so, what was it about?